Radagaisus: Capture, death, and aftermath

 Stilicho's army relieved the siege of Florentia as the city was approaching the point of surrender.
 The Roman counterattack was extremely successful, and Radagaisus was forced to retreat into the hills of Fiesole, about 8 km away.
 There, Radagaisus abandoned his followers and tried to escape, but was captured by the Romans.
 Historian Peter Heather hypothesizes that Radagaisus's escape attempt may have been compelled by a revolt within his forces.
 He was executed on 23 August 406.
 12,000 of his higher-status fighters were drafted into the Roman army.
 Some of the remaining followers were dispersed, while so many of the others were sold into slavery that the slave market briefly collapsed.
+These Goths later joined Alaric I in his sack of Rome in 410.